In the world of long-distance travel, having the best solar generator for your RV can really come in handy.

 - Refrigerator (800w) 2.1+ Hours

 - Laptop (60w) 28+ Hours

 - LCD TV (100w) 17+ Hours

-If you are looking for a smaller generator to power all the electronic devices in your RV or you are just travelling for the weekend, we recommend the new EB70
+If you are looking for a smaller generator to power all the electronic devices in your RV or you are just traveling for the weekend, we recommend the new EB70

 Please feel free to email us if you have any questions on which solar generator would be best for your specific RV/energy demands, we are always happy to assist.